mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 ## Charts

-Since the initial stable release of the charts components a few months ago, we have been diligently listening to your feedback and focusing on refining the foundational charts to ensure they effectively cater to your diverse use cases.
+Since the initial stable release of MUI X Chart a few months ago, we have been diligently listening to your feedback and focusing on refining the foundational charts to ensure they effectively cater to your diverse use cases.
 This includes bug fixes, doc improvements, and support for more complex use cases.

 ### Reference line